ale94mleon/moldrug/docs/source/api.rst

 Multi Receptor
 --------------
-Could be that our receptor presents high flexibility or that we are interested in generate specific small molecules.
+Could be that our receptor presents high flexibility or that we are interested in generating specific small molecules.
 In this case could be convenient to add more than one receptor to the cost function.
 In :mod:`moldrug.fitness` module the cost functions :meth:`moldrug.fitness.CostMultiReceptors` and :meth:`moldrug.fitness.CostOnlyVinaMultiReceptors`
 try to reach this goal.
-For the case of flexibility, we could perform docking in an ensemble of protein structures, and just keep the lower scoring rather that included all of them in the final desirability function.
+For the case of flexibility, we could perform docking in an ensemble of protein structures and just keep the lower scoring rather than include all of them in the final desirability function.